pranav1211/Musictomyears/Readme.md

         V0.4
-            ->added next song, previous song, shuffle button (in development) ->made it so when a song ends it plays the next one as seen on screen
+            ->added next song, previous song, shuffle button (in development) ->made it so when a song ends it plays the next one as seen on screen ->created a json file to access 'number of songs' data for control purposess ->fixed an issue where you could not pause the song from the play button -> fixed an issue of the music control center play button playing another song after being paused ->

 The Wordchanger file :-\